Lumpenproletariat: Usage by Marx and Engels

 According to historian Robert Bussard, Karl Marx and Friedrich Engels viewed the lumpenproletariat as:

 essentially parasitical group was largely the remains of older, obsolete stages of social development, and that it could not normally play a progressive role in history.
 Indeed, because it acted only out of socially ignorant self-interest, the lumpenproletariat was easily bribed by reactionary forces and could be used to combat the true proletariat in its efforts to bring about the end of bourgeois society.
 Without a clear class-consciousness, the lumpenproletariat could not play a positive role in society.
 Instead, it exploited society for its own ends, and was in turn exploited as a tool of destruction and reaction.

-They used the term exclusively with negative connotations, although their works lack "consistent and clearly reasoned definition" of the term.
+They used the term exclusively with negative connotations, although their works lack a "consistent and clearly reasoned definition" of the term.
 They used the term in various publications "for diverse purposes and on several levels of meaning."

 Hal Draper suggested that the concept has its roots in Young Hegelian thought and possibly in G.W.F.
 Hegel's Elements of the Philosophy of Right.
 While Bussard believes that the idea was "at one and the same time, a hybrid of new social attitudes which crystallised in France, England and Germany, as well as an extension of more traditional, pre-nineteenth-century views of the lower classes."
 Bussard noted that they often used the term as a "kind of sociological profanity" and contrasted between it and "working and thinking" proletariat.
-According to Michael Denning by identifying the lumpenproletariat, "Marx was combating the established view that the entire working class was a dangerous and immoral element.
+According to Michael Denning, by identifying the lumpenproletariat, "Marx was combating the established view that the entire working class was a dangerous and immoral element.
 He drew a line between the proletariat and the lumpenproletariat to defend the moral character of the former."